-It appears since our last exercise in December 2019 there has been drop in revenues reflecting the decline in value.
-As mentioned above the occupancy is suffering heavily due to factors of COVID-19 health crisis.
+It appears since our last exercise in December 2020 there has been slight drop in revenues reflecting the decline in value.
+As mentioned above the occupancy is suffering heavily due to factors of COVID-19 health crisis and the travel restrictions KSA and globally.